 - a clean energy standard (CES) adopted by five states, which require a certain percentage of a utility’s electricity to come from renewable or alternative energy sources.

 The standards range from modest to ambitious, and qualifying energy sources vary.
 Some states also include “carve-outs” (requirements that a certain percentage of the portfolio be generated from a specific energy source, such as solar power) or other incentives to encourage the development of particular resources.

-Nine states have renewable or alternate energy goals, which are not generally legally binding, as opposed to states that have RPS or AEPS that are legally binding.
+Eight states have voluntary electricity goals, which are generally not legally binding, as opposed to states that have portfolio standards that are legally binding.

 Although climate change may not be the prime motivation behind these standards, the use of renewable or clean energy can deliver significant greenhouse gas reductions.
 Increasing a state’s use zero-emitting energy brings other benefits as well, including job creation, energy security, and cleaner air.
 While the first RPS was established in 1983, the majority of states passed or strengthened their standards after 2000.
 Consequently, while many of these efforts have increased the penetration of renewables; others have not been in effect long enough to do so.
 Many states allow utilities to comply with the RPS or AEPS through tradeable credits.
 While the success of state efforts to increase renewable or alternative energy production will depend in part on federal policies such as production tax credits, states have been effective in encouraging clean energy generation.